SathishMadhiyalagan/Python-DSA/InterViewQuestions/PythonIn.md

 ---

 **5. What is polymorphism in Python?**
-Polymorphism allows objects of different classes to be treated as objects of a common super class.
+Polymorphism allows objects of different classes to be treated as objects of a common superclass.
 It can be achieved via method overriding or operator overloading.

 Example:
 ```python